koksyn/koksyn.github.io/_drafts/what-does-blockchain-developer-really-do.md

 of the possible paths forward in this new field.
 It costs me a bit of effort, so I hope it will be useful to you as well :)

+## Use-cases

+Each activity described below in the next paragraph can be useful in one or several use-cases.
+The real-world examples are among others:

+- Cryptocurrency Wallet (custodial, non-custodial, multi-wallet)
+- Centralized cryptocurrency exchange
+- Decentralized cryptocurrency exchange
+- Authorization through NFT ownership
+- Authorization through Blockchain Wallet
+- NFT Marketplaces
+- API libraries for interaction with Blockchain
+- Data storage
+- Existence on many blockchains, bridges between them (interoperability)
+- Supply chain
+- Using data outside blockchain
+- P2E (Play-to-earn) genre of computer games, which allows you to earn cryptocurrency by playing a game
+- Paying for watching videos, listening in music, educational stuff (even for watched seconds of video, thanks to micro-transactions like BSV blockchain has instead of monthly subscription)

 ## Technical activities

 List of activities you can do on technical side: